ddbj/www/policies-e.md

 If we determine that a user has conducted any of the above acts, we may, without giving any advance notice to such user, suspend the user's use of our websites or services and suspend user's account, delete any data that such user is storing in our services, and notify to relevant authorities or disclose the personal information of the user, and we shall not be responsible for any damage that arises to user due to these measures taken by us.

 ## Privacy Policy {#privacy}
-Bioinformation and DDBJ Center of the National Institute of Genetics, the Research Organization of Information and Systems (hereinafter referred to as 'Center') collects and uses personal information to function as a platform to share and analyze biological information that supports life science research.
+BioData Science Initiative of the National Institute of Genetics, the Research Organization of Information and Systems (hereinafter referred to as 'Center') collects and uses personal information to function as a platform to share and analyze biological information that supports life science research.
 Center will abide to all applicable laws and regulations (including laws and regulations relating to the protection of personal information) relating to the collecting, storing and using of such information, and endeavors to protect the privacy of user and any other data subject in accordance with the following Privacy Policy and [the Personal Information Protection Regulations of the Research Organization of Information and System (Japanese language only)](https://www.rois.ac.jp/pdf/kojinkitei.pdf).
 Center is the Controller of the processing of personal information in this Privacy Policy.

 ### 1. Collection of Information
 We may collect the following personal information: